komali2/blog/content/posts/bootcamp-job-search.md

 I can tell when a candidate in an interview is just namedropping technologies they skimmed at a bootcamp.
 If I try to delve into nitty gritty details, they'll flounder.
-If you regularly use the skills you learned, you'll hone them, picking up subtleties you can't possibly learn without just using these tools.
+If you regularly use the skills you learned, you'll hone them, picking up subtleties you can't possibly learn without regularly using these tools.

 Projects also represent an opportunity to learn new skills.
-Typically I recommend bootcamp grads pick a framework and stick with it for the entirety of their job search, but projects allow you to pick up smaller technologies such as a new database technology, some new cloud tool or platform, a new testing framework, or just some API.
+Typically I recommend bootcamp grads pick a framework and stick with it for the entirety of their job search, but projects allow you to pick up smaller technologies such as a new database technology, some new cloud tool or platform, a new testing framework, or an API.
+In
 [What to Build]({{< relref "#what-to-build" >}}),
 I'll give some examples.